 12/12/2022

-According to Alejandra de la Peña, Master in Management Associate Director at IE Talent & Careers, since the pandemic, 15% of jobs now face disruption.
-The skills that employees need and the skills that recruiters and companies are looking for have changed.
+According to Alejandra de la Peña, Master in Management Associate Director at IE Talent & Careers, the skills that employees need and the skills that recruiters and companies are looking for have changed.
 It’s important to focus on identifying your skills and understanding the trends in the sectors that interest you so that you can fill in these skills gaps.
+This will ultimately lead to success in the workplace.

 While companies make hiring decisions based on a candidate’s skill set, the key skill they look for is adaptability.
-As seen with the pandemic, the way we work can change at the drop of a hat and companies want employees who are open to change and can learn on the job.
+The way we work can change at the drop of a hat and companies want employees who are open to change and can learn on the job.
+According to Alejandra: “Companies will be looking for a set of skills, but mainly they will be looking for a specific mindset of openness to learn, to adapt.”

 Our new reality